 While previous image segmentation techniques we have focused on using end-to-end trainable architecture to identify and differentiate objects in an image.
 As panoptic segmentation leverages the complementarity between the semantic and instance segmentation tasks to improve both accuracy and performance, the model needs to be trained with distinct algorithms with huge volumes of data.
 For example, below we have a picture of kitties.

 While performing panoptic segmentation, the model classifies all the pixels in the image as belonging to the class label and it also identifies what instance of the class they belong to.
-In the below image we can see the differentiation of stuff and things mentioned above, along with all the cats identified with different IDs which allows us to identify the region of each cat and differentiate one from the other.
+In the below image, we can see the differentiation of stuff and things mentioned above, along with all the cats identified with different IDs which allows us to identify the region of each cat and differentiate one from the other.
 As well, stuff regions ( such as background and pavement) are identified as semantic segments without instances IDs.

 Panoptic segmentation models are useful for a variety of tasks, the application of this technique ranges from medical image analysis for early detection of cancer, digital image processing, self-driving cars to understand what surface the vehicle is driving on, and switch between driving modes, etc.

-In this article, we have discussed the major differences between three major types of image segmentation: semantic, instance, and panoptic.
+So far, we have discussed the major differences between three major types of image segmentation: semantic, instance, and panoptic.
 Our article also provides an overview of each image segmentation technique and how they can be leveraged at a business advantage.
 To know more about image segmentation techniques and more about other types of computer vision applications connect with soulpage expertise.